BUPIVACAINE HYDROCHLORIDE- bupivacaine hydrochloride injection, solution

 Mixing or the prior or intercurrent use of any other local anesthetic with Bupivacaine Hydrochloride cannot be recommended because of insufficient data on the clinical use of such mixtures.
 There have been reports of cardiac arrest and death during the use of Bupivacaine Hydrochloride for intravenous regional anesthesia (Bier Block).
 Information on safe dosages and techniques of administration of Bupivacaine Hydrochloride in this procedure is lacking.
 Therefore, Bupivacaine Hydrochloride is not recommended for use in this technique.

 Bupivacaine Hydrochloride with epinephrine 1:200,000 contains sodium metabisulfite, a sulfite that may cause allergic-type reactions including anaphylactic symptoms and life-threatening or less severe asthmatic episodes in certain susceptible people.
 The overall prevalence of sulfite sensitivity in the general population is unknown and probably low.
 Sulfite sensitivity is seen more frequently in asthmatic than in nonasthmatic people.
-Single-use ampuls and single-use vials of Bupivacaine Hydrochloride without epinephrine do not contain sodium metabisulfite.
+Single-dose vials of Bupivacaine Hydrochloride without epinephrine do not contain sodium metabisulfite.

 Epidural Anesthesia: During epidural administration of Bupivacaine Hydrochloride, 0.5% and 0.75% solutions should be administered in incremental doses of 3 mL to 5 mL with sufficient time between doses to detect toxic manifestations of unintentional intravascular or intrathecal injection.
 Injections should be made slowly, with frequent aspirations before and during the injection to avoid intravascular injection.
 Syringe aspirations should also be performed before and during each supplemental injection in continuous (intermittent) catheter techniques.
 An intravascular injection is still possible even if aspirations for blood are negative.